-Premium water came to include a water bottle design, furthering the message of health and hydration.
+Premium water included a water bottle design, furthering the message of health and hydration.
 This led the way to the “bottled at the source” revolution.

 Bottled at the Source

-To this day, many of the bottled water brands use an image as a nonverbal purchase, further emphasizing the bottled at the source benefit.
-But in time marketing the sanitary benefits compared tap water rather than poor quality well and river water.
+To this day, many bottled water brands use an image as a nonverbal purchase, further emphasizing the bottled at the source benefit.
+But in time, marketing the sanitary benefits compared to tap water rather than poor quality well and river water.

 Consumers in metropolitan cities recognize the damaging effects of tap water and will pay the price for reverse osmosis or spring water, but their desire is for the latter.
 We can see this in the reverse osmosis purified drinking water brands “appearing” to be sourced from springs.

-We cannot say the same thing about most of today’s sparkling water brands.
-When bottled at the source, they take spring water through a laboratory process, where they add carbonic acid.
-Scientists accomplish this by infusing high gas pressure into low temperatures.
+We cannot say the same about most of today’s sparkling water brands.
+When bottled at the source, they take spring water through a laboratory process, adding carbonic acid.
+Scientists accomplished this by infusing high gas pressure into low temperatures.

-Is this message clearly understood by the consumer of carbonated drinks?
+Does the consumer of carbonated drinks clearly understand this message?
 Nope.
-Most will not question manufactured bubbles, and brands can demand a premium price as long as the experience appears to be a natural process.
+Most will not question manufactured bubbles, and brands can demand a premium price as long as the experience appears natural.

-Much like home reverse osmosis systems, testing a purchase driver of lab developed bubbles being better would be interesting… if of course, this is true.
+Much like home reverse osmosis systems, testing a purchase driver of lab-developed bubbles being better would be interesting if this is true.

 Luxury Water Bottles

 There is still a serious market for the demographic in which bottled water first served.
 Luxury water means more today than when it began.
-From alkaline tested to exotically sourced, these bottled water brands are commanding a serious price.
+From alkaline tested to exotically sourced, these bottled water brands command a serious price.

 Branded Water Bottles

-Ok, let’s come back down to planet earth and recognize that not all water brands succeed in their respective retailers.
-In 2022, there are serious concerns that bottled water brands must address with its product design and packaging.
+Let’s come back down to planet earth and recognize that not all water brands succeed in their respective retailers.
+In 2022, there are serious concerns that bottled water brands must address with their product design and packaging.